Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Rubeues/rubcommands.md

-# Syntax:
+# Syntax

-Rubeus.exe [command]
+- Rubeus.exe [command]

-## Parameters/command:
+## Parameters/command

+- kerberoast
-kerberoast - Dumps the kerberos hash of any kerberoastable users
+  - Dumps the kerberos hash of any kerberoastable users